Do not sell or share my personal information

 Interaction and collaboration fosters learning, creativity growth and wisdom.
 Throughout decades Elin has been interacting closely with international and local creatives, designers and artists.
 This photo was from a collaboration with artist Ezequiel Mabote.

-During the African Glass Safari 2024, arranged by Southern African Glass, Tshwane University of Technology and Smelt Glass I got the chance to collaborate with several local and international experienced glass artists, like Emíl Cováč, Sarah Begg, Lothar Böttcher, Thato Kokwana and Stephen Mofokeng.
+During the African Glass Safari 2024, arranged by Southern African Glass, Tshwane University of Technology and Smelt Glass Elin got the chance to collaborate with several local and international experienced glass artists, like Emíl Cováč, Sarah Begg, Lothar Böttcher, Thato Kokwana and Stephen Mofokeng.